Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 ```

 After editing the Gemfile, you must bundle the `contrast-agent` gem by adding authorization to your Bundler:

+*Note*: Make sure your username is CGI escaped

 ``` bash
 bundle config https://app.contrastsecurity.com/Contrast/api/repo/rvm ${username}:${service_key}